Sompting Abbotts Preparatory School is an independent non-selective school in West Sussex.

 The aim was to come over as warm, friendly and accessible.
 It was also to dispel the idea that independent schools are elitist and highbrow to counter the media’s current fixation on a handful of high-fee, high-profile schools.

-The website makes clear that Sompting Abbotts is nothing like the stereotype schools that are exclusive, expensive and the preserve of Russian oligarchs...
+The website makes clear that Sompting Abbotts is nothing like the stereotype schools that are exclusive and expensive.

 It is a local school.
 It offers small classes, dedicated teaching and an all-round holistic approach to education within a caring environment.
 It also produces astonishing success stories.
-Yes, impressive senior school scholarships, but above all, happy, confident children.
+Yes, impressive senior school scholarships, but above all, happy, confident, well-mannered children.

 Staff, parents, pupils and alumni can be a school’s biggest salesforce.
 The website re-design succeeds in communicating what it is they value about the school and helps give them a pride in being part of it.
 It helps create a ‘magnetic’ pull field around it and a consistent story.